-CDBG funds may only be used for targeted code enforcement efforts, in deteriorating or deteriorated areas, where the enforcement is combined with other actions designed to arrest the decline of the area.
-Those actions designed to arrest the decline may be funded with CDBG or other public or private funds.
+CDBG funds may be used only for intensified code enforcement efforts in deteriorating or deteriorated areas where such action is combined with other public or private actions designed to arrest the decline of the area.
 Eligible code enforcement activities do not include the costs of correcting code violations identified during routine inspections.
-The cost of correcting violations are potentially eligible under another national objective.

 National Objectives - Code Enforcement National Objective Qualifies If Example Low/Mod Area Enforcement constitutes a comprehensive, intensified door-to-door inspection program that is part of a multi-faceted effort to arrest decline in a designated deteriorated or deteriorating area wherein at least 51% of residents are Low/Mod.
 Door-to-door code inspections in a high percentage rental property area of absentee ownership.
-Low/Mod Limited Clientele Not applicable Not applicable Low/Mod Housing Not applicable Not applicable Low/Mod Jobs Not applicable Not applicable Blight Area The code enforcement is part of an intensified comprehensive program designed to address one or more of the conditions which contributed to the deterioration of the area.
+Low/Mod Limited Clientele Not applicable Not applicable Low/Mod Housing Not applicable Not applicable Low/Mod Jobs Not applicable Not applicable Slum/Blight Area The code enforcement is part of an intensified comprehensive program designed to address one or more of the conditions which contributed to the deterioration of the area.
 Building inspections for code violations in a designated blighted area, which are part of a comprehensive effort to arrest decline in that area.
-Blight Spot Not applicable Not applicable Urgent Need In rare, unusual circumstances, the enforcement is part of a comprehensive effort to address recent or emerging conditions posing an urgent and immediate threat to public health and safety for which other assistance is not available.
+Slum/Blight Spot Not applicable Not applicable Urgent Need In rare, unusual circumstances, the enforcement is part of a comprehensive effort to address recent or emerging conditions posing an urgent and immediate threat to public health and safety for which other assistance is not available.
 Code enforcement inspections aiding housing recovery in a residential area where hundreds were displaced by floods.